Gilbert Seldes: On popular culture

 I do not mean that all the plays ought to be concerned with the farmers' strike in Iowa and the bread lines in New York, although I do not see why at least a few of the plays do not deal with these subjects.
 It is possible to be aware of what has happened in these three years and make your awareness felt even in light comedy.

+The Years of the Locust (1933), his searing eyewitness account of the street-level devastations wrought by the Great Depression, reflects this concern.
 He grew more critical of serious plays, advocating light-hearted content that confronted and assuaged the struggles of everyday life.
 Ever the cultural populist, he maintained that American art should benefit American citizens.

 Seldes' interests diversified to film from the late 1920s.
 Unlike critics like H. L. Mencken and George Jean Nathan who scorned films as vulgar, Seldes believed that film could be a tool for American historical education.
 He wrote, directed, produced and hosted a range of historical documentaries.
 This is America (1933) was his debut effort.
 Among film artists, Seldes praised Charlie Chaplin in particular; in 1924, he spoke of Chaplin as one of America's two great artists of the time, the other one being Krazy Kat cartoonist George Herriman.

 From the outset, he was convinced that film's essential feature was also a defining American trait.
 This was its ability to capture "movement, and that happen[ed] to be the one dominant characteristic of all American history".
 He, therefore, believed that film was vital to America's cultural identity.

 Alongside film's proliferation, Seldes promulgated the democratization of cultural criticism.
 He proposed that critical opinion needed to support film's reach to a mass audience, and applauded the rise of film criticism from the 1920s.
 For all of film's merits, however, Seldes also accurately predicted and lamented literary culture's decline in the 1930s as a result of film and television.